co-cart/co-cart/NEXT_CHANGELOG.md

 * Moved deprecated functions to it's own file.
 * Inline documentation much improved.
 Allows for a code reference to be generated per release for developers.

+## Developers

+Introduced new filter `cocart_is_allowed_to_override_price` that by default will always allow overriding the price unless stated otherwise when an item/s is added to the cart.
 ## Database Changes

-As we now store the customer ID as a separate unique value to the cart session.
+As we now store the user ID and customer ID as a separate unique value to the cart session.
 We have to update the database structure in order to save it so an upgrade will be required.

 As this is a big change, until your WordPress site has processed the update for CoCart it will fallback on a legacy session handler to not disrupt your store from working.